erenkulaksiz/Notal/README.md

 Run `npm run analyze` to view bundle sizes for client and server

-## notal-old
+## deprecated/notal-old and deprecated/notal-root

-This file contains old version of notal which uses [NextUI](https://nextui.org/) as frontend library.
-Since NextUI is new, it didnt fit my needs so i switched to Tailwind later on.
+./deprecated file contains old versions of Notal. notal-old was built with [NextUI](https://nextui.org/) and lacked many things.
+I refactored the code then made `notal-root`.
+Which later on, i refactored code again and switched to `notal-ts` with typescript.
-You can use same .env.local file from notal-root to notal-old, they actually use same API's
+You can use same .env.local file from `notal-ts` to `notal-root & notal-old`, they use same API's

 ## Mobile Application